 This is the perfect place for a nice, relaxing day with your pup.

-If you’re looking for a beach where your dog can run free — look no further than Fort De Soto Park!
+If you’re looking for a beach where your dog can run free — head out to Fort De Soto Park!

 The park itself has fenced areas for both large and small dogs, and they include nearby doggie showers so they can cool off on hot days.